 For one reason or another, the genes that a puppy inherited don’t allow them to develop, and they die in the womb.

 This seems to happen most commonly in purebred dogs, according to the vets at High Street Steeping Vet Clinic.
-Purebred dogs may have more genetic abnormalities than mixed breed dogs because they inherit traits from a smaller genetic pool.
+Purebred dogs may have more genetic abnormalities than mixed-breed dogs because they inherit traits from a smaller genetic pool.
 The odds of them inheriting something harmful are higher because fewer genes exist for them to inherit.

 Many purebred dogs are also inbred, including the German Shepherd.
-This fact often doesn’t help matters when it comes to neonatal mortality.
+This fact doesn’t help matters when it comes to neonatal mortality.

 The female’s age has a significant impact on their litter size.
-Middle-aged German Shepherds tend to have larger litters than younger and older dogs.
-Your dog’s first litter will usually be smaller, as they are younger.
+Middle-aged German Shepherds have larger litters than younger and older dogs.
+Your dog’s first litter will usually be smaller since they are younger.
 German Shepherds typically have the largest litters around age 5.
 After that, they can decline in size.

 However, this decline is more rapid and apparent in some dogs than others.
 The dog’s overall health has a significant impact.
 Many older dogs have health problems, which likely affects their litter size, too.
 Some of the health impacts may go unnoticed and be wrongly attributed to age.

-There is evidence that the season that the dog gives birth affects the litter size.
+Evidence shows that the dog’s birth season affects the litter size.
 However, other studies found no correlation between when the litter was born and the overall litter size.
 There may be a regional component to this, however.

 Studies have found that dogs can inherit their litter size potential.
 Dogs that are born to bigger litters tend to have bigger ones themselves.
-This contributing factor isn’t huge, though.
-If there is another factor at play, it will likely take precedent.
+This contributing factor isn’t as impactful as others, and if another factor is at play, it will likely take precedence.
 A sick dog isn’t likely to have a large litter, even if their mother did.

 Can You Increase Your Dog’s Litter Size?

 Theoretically, you can increase your dog’s litter size by controlling a few variants.
 Feeding your canine a better diet may result in a bigger litter, for instance.
 If your dog is sick, it is paramount that you treat them before attempting to produce a litter.
 However, these factors have to be adjusted before the dog gets pregnant.

 Once the dog has conceived, it is impossible to increase their litter size, though you can prevent losses.
-There are also many factors out of your control.
+There are also several factors out of your control.
 You can’t change a dog’s size or genetics.
-Increasing their weight to the point of obesity is likely to negatively affect the litter’s size, though the dog will technically be “bigger.”
+Increasing their weight to the point of obesity will negatively affect the litter’s size, but the dog will technically be “bigger.”

-The average German Shepherd litter size is about eight puppies.
+The average German Shepherd’s litter size is about eight puppies.
 However, several factors can affect the number.
-For instance, infections and other health conditions can severely affect a dog’s reproductive chances.
+For instance, infections and other health conditions can severely disrupt a dog’s reproductive chances.
 Keeping your dog healthy is essential to maximizing litter sizes.

-But many factors are outside of your control.
-Genetics seem to play a role, especially in each puppy’s genetics.
-If a puppy inherits specific genes, they are less likely to develop correctly and make it to birth, lowering the overall litter size.
+However, some factors are outside of your control.
+Genetics play a role, and if a puppy inherits specific genes, they are less likely to develop correctly and make it to birth, which will decrease the overall litter size.